benquick123/Edge-PDF-Standalone-Reader/README.md

 ## Known issues

-If you happen to open files containing non-ASCII characters, the application won't open them (see [this issue](https://github.com/benquick123/Edge-PDF-Standalone-Reader/issues/1#issue-1501492665)).
+If you happen to open files with filenames containing non-ASCII characters, the application won't open them (see [this issue](https://github.com/benquick123/Edge-PDF-Standalone-Reader/issues/1#issue-1501492665)).
 Current workaround is to enable UTF-8 in Region settings like described in the first part of [this answer](https://stackoverflow.com/a/57134096/8094700).

 ### Admin privileges (before 12.09.2023)